 - Star Wars Episode IX: The Rise of Skywalker (35 years after A New Hope)

-Either way, this list might be handy to know as you assemble your own personal chronology with Star Wars.
-Here's how to watch the Star Wars movies in release order, going back a remarkable 44 years to A New Hope in 1977.
+Here's how to watch the Star Wars movies in release order, going back a remarkable 46 years to A New Hope in 1977.

 - Star Wars Episode IV: A New Hope (1977)